Quantum error correction

 Quantum error correction (QEC) comprises a set of techniques used in quantum memory and quantum computing to protect quantum information from errors arising from decoherence and other sources of quantum noise.
 QEC schemes that employ codewords stabilized by a set of commuting operators are known as stabilizer codes, and the corresponding codewords are referred to as quantum error-correcting codes (QECCs).

+Conceptually, to use a quantum error-correcting code, one can append ancilla qubits to qubits that need protection, and apply a unitary encoding circuit to rotate the global state into a subspace of a larger Hilbert space.
+This highly entangled, encoded state corrects for local noisy errors.
+A quantum error-correcting code makes quantum computation and quantum communication practical by providing a way for a sender and receiver to simulate a noiseless qubit channel given a noisy qubit channel whose noise conforms to a particular error model.

 Overview

 Much of the terminology in QEC is derived from its classical counterpart, the classical error-correcting code.
 In classical coding theory, a code is commonly denoted by the notation $[n,k,d]$, which represents the encoding of $k$ logical bits into $n$ physical bits with code distance $d$; that is, any logical operation requires flipping at least d bits.
 Analogously, a quantum code that encodes k logical qubits into n physical qubits with code distance d is denoted by $n,k,d$.
 Although this qubit-to-qubit encoding is the most common setting, other variants exist—such as encodings between qubits and oscillators, or between oscillators themselves—since physical implementations of quantum information may involve systems with more than two energy levels.

 Based on the parameters $n,k,d$, one can define a key figure of merit for QECCs—the code rate, given by the ratio $\tfrac{k}{n}$.
 The code rate measures a code's efficiency: a higher value corresponds to lower resource overhead.
 It generally depends on the code distance d.
 An ideal QECC simultaneously achieves a large distance and a high code rate.
-Moreover, the number of required stabilizer measurements equals $r=n-k$, meaning that lower-rate codes demand more complex measurement circuits.
 Consequently, optimizing QECC designs to improve code rate while maintaining sufficient distance is a central objective in QEC, both theoretically and experimentally.
 Conversely, for cases where $k$ and $d$ are fixed (often small), increasing the code rate reduces resource requirements, making such codes particularly suitable for small-scale or resource-limited experimental implementations.

 Before considering scenario-dependent objectives, a QEC scheme fundamentally consists of three stages: